chidinma97/lcs_exercise/README.md

 Sorting
 Clicking on any of the columns will sort the data.
 Might need multiple clicks to sort as wanted since each sort refers to the same sort order status (ascending/descending).

+# Other Notes
+I usually work of standalone backend components, so if it looks messy and inconsistent, please forgive me.
+I tried to organize everything in a clean and readable manner (i.e. using helper classes).
+I did not change much from the starter code as I did not want to spend too much time breaking, reverting, or fixing build issues.

+I do see that there was also an array of committees, but did not know how exactly to tie that into the members array.
+If I had more time, I could have a different page that would show a table of committees that would have the same functionalities as the one I implemented for members.

+I did not focus much on design and kept the page very basic.
+With more time, I would at least format the table a bit better.
+Make it look more modern.

+the MemberData.json file was used just to help me visualize the data.

+Thank you for this opportunity!